esphome/esphome-docs/components/stepper/index.rst

 -----------------------------

 To use your stepper motor in :ref:`automations <automation>` or templates, you can use this action to set the target position (in steps).
 The stepper will always run towards the target position and stop once it has reached the target.
+When the stepper is currently running the other way, it will automatically decelerate and reverse direction.

 .. code-block:: yaml